Joseph Grimaldi: Last years and death

 Grimaldi retired from the stage in 1823 as a result of ill health.
 The years of extreme physical exertion his clowning had involved had taken a toll on his joints, and he suffered from a respiratory condition that often left him breathless.
 The Times noted in 1813:

 Although officially retired, Grimaldi still received half of his former small salary from Drury Lane until 1824.
 Soon after the fee stopped, Grimaldi fell into poverty after a number of ill-conceived business ventures and because he had entrusted management of his provincial earnings to people who cheated him.
 Despite his disabilities, he offered his services as a cameo performer in Christmas pantomimes.
-Along with Bologna, in 1827 he re-appeared briefly at Sadler's Wells where he gave some acting instruction to the mime artist William Payne, the future father of the Payne Brothers.
+Along with Bologna, in 1827 he reappeared briefly at Sadler's Wells where he gave some acting instruction to the mime artist William Payne, the future father of the Payne Brothers.
 He also started working for Richard Brinsley Peake, namesake of Richard Brinsley Sheridan, who was the dramaturge at the English Opera House.
 Peake hired Grimaldi to star in Monkey Island alongside his son JS.
 However, Grimaldi's health deteriorated further and he was forced to quit before the show opened; his scene was cut.
 The early end to his career, worries about money, and the uncertainty over his son's future made him increasingly depressed.
 To make light of it, he would often joke about his condition: "I make you laugh at night but am Grim-all-day".
 In 1828, two "farewell" benefit performances were held for him.
 In the first, he appeared as Hock the German soldier and a drunken sailor in Thomas Dibdin's melodrama The Sixes; or, The Fiends at Sadler's Wells to an audience of 2,000 people.
 Unable to stand for long periods of time, he sang a duet with JS and finished the evening with a scene from Mother Goose.
 His last farewell benefit performance on 27 June 1828 was at Drury Lane.
 Between 1828 and 1836, Grimaldi relied on charity benefits to replace his lost income.